Betty Ford: State dinners

 During their final year in the White House, the Fords hosted eleven state dinners.
-This large number of state dinners was, in part, due to great interest from foreign dignitaries in visiting the United States for a state dinner amid the United States bicentennial celebrations.
+This large number of state dinners was, in part, due to great interest from foreign dignitaries in visiting the United States for a state dinner amid the United States Bicentennial celebrations.
 Ford made the decision that year to erect a tent in the White House Rose Garden to host dinners outside.
 For state dinners held using this tent, the receptions, entertainment, and dancing portions of the evenings were still held inside of the White House.

 Among the most notable state dinners the Fords hosted was a July 7, 1976 state dinner honoring Queen Elizabeth II and Prince Philip, the Duke of Edinburgh.
-This dinner was part of the American bicentennial celebrations, and was held in tent on the South Lawn of the White House.
+This dinner was part of the American bicentennial celebrations, and was held in the tent on the South Lawn of the White House.

 Of the state dinners she planned, Ford said, "From the beginning, Jerry and I tried to make the White House a place where people could have fun and enjoy themselves.
 Most of all we wanted the state dinners to express the very best about America, particularly during the bicentennial year."

 Dishes that Ford particularly liked serving at state dinners included wild rice, Columbia River salmon, soufflé, and flambé.
 The state dinners that Ford planned as first lady made a deliberate effort to showcase American ingredients.
 By late 1974, Ford had shifted to exclusively serving wine that was American-cultivated at state dinners.
 The November 12, 1974 state dinner for Austrian Chancellor Bruno Kreisky saw the first instance in which a wine from the Fords' home state of Michigan was served at a White House state dinner, with wine from the Tabor Hill Winery being served.
-It was not until 2016 that a Michigan wine would again be served at a White House state dinner.
+It was not until 2016, during the presidency of Barack Obama, that a Michigan wine would again be served at a White House state dinner.

 Diplomatic trips

 Ford accompanied her husband abroad on several diplomatic trips.
 Among the nations that Ford accompanied her husband to were China, Poland, Romania, and Yugoslavia.

-Ford did not take any solo trips aboad as first lady.
+Ford did not take any solo trips abroad as first lady.
 She is the most recent first lady not to have done so.
-Ford's failure to conduct a solo trip is not all that extraordinary, however.
 The first instance of a first lady conducting one had been Eleanor Roosevelt in 1942.
 Ford's recent predecessor Lady Bird Johnson was among other first ladies that did not conduct solo trips abroad.

 During the Fords' 1976 trip to mainland China, when being shown an exhibition by a Chinese arts college dance group, Ford decided to join the dancers.
 Photos of this moment were published widely in the American press, resulting in Betty Ford somewhat upstaging President Ford in the press.